mirzamitdinovs/breezeui/README.md

 # BreezeUI

-BreezeUI is a customizable and reusable component library built with React and Tailwind CSS.
+BreezeUI is a customizable and reusable component library built with NextJS and Tailwind CSS.
 It provides a set of UI components that can be easily integrated into your projects, helping you build modern and responsive web applications with ease.

 ## Features